- City Schools of Decatur

 What is my student's CSD email address/Google Workspace user name and password?

-ALL CSD students have a Google Workspace account to access Chromebooks and CSD LaunchPad.
+All CSD students have a Google Workspace account to access Chromebooks, CSD LaunchPad, and the Student Portal.
 Email is active only for students in grades 3 and above.
 Students in grades 3-5 can send/receive emails only with other CSD users.

 - Account name

-- Each student's account name is their last two digits from the students' ID number (aka lunch number) plus (up to) the first four letters each of their first and last names.
+- Each student's account name is the last two digits of their student ID number (aka lunch number) plus (up to) the first four letters each of their first and last names.

 - Students/parents can find a student's ID number by logging into the Infinite Campus Parent Portal.